Levy (surname)

-The surname usually refers to a family claiming Levite descent, which implies a specific social status in the structure of a traditional Jewish community.
+The surname usually refers to a family claiming Levite descent (from the Israelite tribe of Levi), which implies a specific social status in the structure of a traditional Jewish community.
+A priest, which is Kohen in Hebrew, is from a subset of the Levite tribe, descended from the first high priest Aaron, the brother of Moses.

-Levy and Coen are “Gaelic Irish surname(s) which have a foreign appearance but are nevertheless rarely if ever found indigenous outside Ireland” according to Edward MacLysaght.

 Levy can also be—though it is very rarely—a surname of French, Scottish, and Welsh origin.
-It is then a Lowlands' shortening of the Irish Mac Duinnshléibhe (anglicized Donlevy).
-When eastern Ireland's kingdom of Ulaid fell to John de Courcy in 1177, many of the MacDonlevy dynasty sought asylum in the Highlands of Scotland.
 Variant spellings of the Scottish surname Levy are Levey, Leevy and Leavy.